ualbertalib/avalon_vagrant/README.md

 ### Create the base box package

 We do this to reduce the time of reprovisioning.
+This step needs to be done once, after which all derivative boxes can be based off of this base box (without having to install and update a bunch of yum packages).

 1. Build the box: <pre>$ vagrant up avalon-base-box</pre>
 2. Check the number of cpus that get provisioned in this vagrant box, modify